Baker Lake and Lake Shannon

 Nine-mile-long Baker Lake sits on the Baker River about eight miles north of Concrete, Wash., just off the North Cascades Highway (SR 20).
 Map It.

 The area offers several amenities.
-PSE's Baker Lake Lodge, open year-round, provides a wonderful facility for group retreats, seminars and reunions.
-There are also several developed campgrounds, including PSE's Kulshan Campground, open year-round with 108 tent and RV sites available on a first-come-first-served basis, and boat launches located along the lake's western shore.
+There are several developed campgrounds including PSE’s Kulshan Campground with dry sites open year-round.
+During peak recreation season, Memorial Day through Labor Day, Kulshan Campground provides approximately 108 tent and RV sites available on a first-come-first-served basis.
+There are five boat launches located along the lake’s western shore available for public use.

 The Baker Lake Trail extends along the eastern shoreline for eight miles before crossing the Baker River at the lake's north end.
 You can find the 312-foot-high Upper Baker Dam and West Pass Dike at the south end of the lake.